Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 If you follow [Reimer's guide](http://helgo.net/simon/introspection-tutorial/stepfour.xhtml) on how to "Make it a library", the *libtool* utility is used to turn the class into its own shared and dynamic library.
 From there it's the same process of running *g-ir-scanner* (using the `--library` flag instad of `--program`) then *g-ir-compiler* away!

 *Avi Note: There is currently an on-going debate on the popularity and usage difficulty/confusion of the [Autotools suite](https://www.gnu.org/software/automake/manual/automake.html), which includes the libtool utility, versus the [Meson build system](https://mesonbuild.com/).
-[Emmanuele Bassi](https://www.bassi.io/), a GNOME contributor and a former director of the [GNOME Foundation Board](https://wiki.gnome.org/FoundationBoard/History), wrote a post on [moving libepoxy to Meson from Autotools](https://www.bassi.io/articles/2017/02/11/epoxy/) sharing details of what he found benchmark wise.
+[Emmanuele Bassi](https://www.bassi.io/), a GNOME contributor, wrote a post on [moving libepoxy to Meson from Autotools](https://www.bassi.io/articles/2017/02/11/epoxy/) sharing details of what he found benchmark wise.
 As he reported: "-building Epoxy with Meson on my Kaby Lake four Core i7 and NMVe SSD takes about 45% less time than building it with autotools."*

 ## Wheaton accepting the train